datpth19/calvinallen.net/_posts/2013/2013-01-19-using-entity-framework-5-0-code-first-to-access-an-existing-database.md

 To demonstrate how to accomplish this, we’re going to create a new MVC 4 Web API application in Visual Studio 2012, using C# AS our language.
 Our database will be running in SQL Server 2012.

-After launching Visual Studio, navigate to FILE | New | Project dialog, and select Web fromM the installed templates navigation section, select ASP.NET MVC 4 Web Application, give your project a name, and click OK.
+After launching Visual Studio, navigate to `FILE | New | Project dialog`, and select Web from the installed templates navigation section, select ASP.NET MVC 4 Web Application, give your project a name, and click OK.

 I'm going to call mine, "Tweeters"
 ![New Project Dialog](https://www.calvinallen.net/images/2013/using-entity-framework-5-0-code-first-to-access-an-existing-database/NewProjectDialog.png)